Tyus Jones NBA Preview vs. the 76ers

 Tyus Jones Insights vs. the 76ers

-- This season, he's accounted for 9.2% of his team's three-pointers made, averaging 1.1 per game.
+- Jones is responsible for taking 10.4% of his team's field goal attempts this season with 9.5 per game.

+- He's knocked down 1.1 threes per game, or 9.2% of his team's makes from beyond the arc this season.

-- Jones' Wizards average 105.7 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 102.4 possessions per contest.
+- Jones' opponents, the 76ers, have a neutral offensive tempo, averaging 102.5 possessions per game, while his Wizards average 105.6 per game, which ranks 12th among NBA teams.

-- The 76ers are the fourth-ranked squad in the NBA, conceding 42.1 rebounds per game.
+- Conceding 42.2 rebounds per contest, the 76ers are the fifth-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!